How you can take part in the Shir Hashirim Project!

 In our first background article we made reference to concept of “pre-existence” — when there was a pure singularity that we can only refer to the “transcendent aspect of G-d.”
 We do not directly relate to G-d at this level.
 This is not to say however that there is no ‘connection.’
 One was enabled within the most unique place on earth – the Holy of Holies.
 But what is the connection between this and Shir Hashirim?
 The story moves back & forth along the longing of the past, to the exile of the present, to the hope of an even better future.
+Some verses have simultaneous positive and negative connotations.
 Opposites can exist in the same place.
-Some verses have simultaneous positive and negative connotations.
 Shir Hashirim takes us to the Holy of Holies where every aspect of existence is one with the transcendent.

 Kodesh HaKodashim